4onenm/AwSW-Bangok/README.md

 + Bryce3 (Bryce + Maverick): Get to Bryce3, play through with high mood (or skip) until Zhong leaves, then be diplomatic about how you respond.
 (Don't be overeager, don't refuse.)
 + Bryce3 (Bryce + Sebastian + Maverick): See above, but also have previously completed xSebastian.

++ Lorem4: Complete Lorem4, tell Lorem you don't mind, talk about making Lorem feel better.
++ Ipsum4 (Ipsum): Complete Lorem2's lewd scene with Ipsum, then reach Chapter 4 and check your answering machine.
+(This scene does not lock out other 4th date choices with other dragons.)
 </details>
 <br/>